mark3982/screeps-rust-code/README.md

 however, once uploaded you need to, if not existing already, create a file with the main loop in it then require the `rust.boot.js` as a a module.
 You code would look like this:

+_This file is now included in the output directory._
 ```
 var rust = require('rust.boot');